tobydriscoll/udmath351/notes/eigen/determinants.md

 where the sum is taken over any row or column of $\bfA$ and $\mathbf{M}_{ij}$ is the matrix that results from deleting row $i$ and column $j$ from $\bfA$.
 ````

-The definition, which is called {term}`cofactor expansion`, is recursive: the $n\times n$ case is defined in terms of the $(n-1)\times (n-1)$ case, and so on all the way back down to $2\times 2$.
+The definition, which is called **cofactor expansion**, is recursive: the $n\times n$ case is defined in terms of the $(n-1)\times (n-1)$ case, and so on all the way back down to $2\times 2$.
 Since expanding along any row or column gives the same result, it can be advantageous to choose one with lots of zeros to cut down on the total computation.

-::::{admonition} Example
-:class: tip
+::::{proof:example}
 Compute the determinant of

 $$